Gabriel Peak + Elija Ridge by Ragged Ridge via Cabinet Creek / 加布里埃爾峯

 Elija Ridge Summit Views

-Elija Ridge sported a broader but rocky summit, with remnants of a glacier on the backside.
-It even had two USGS markers by the granite platform.
-Something told me that a structure of some sort once occupied the top.
+Elija Ridge also sported a broader but rocky summit, with remnants of a glacier on the backside.
+It even came with two USGS markers by the granite platform.
+Something told me that some structure once occupied the top.

 From here, I saw more of Ross Lake, plus a clearer sight of Jack Mountain and Crater Mountain.
 Views were similar to those on Gabriel Peak, now a little under two miles to the southeast.
 To the west, the horizon stayed hazy like yesterday.